When selecting a solar electric

 transformer based appliances can draw from 3 to 6 times it's

 normal wattage in an initial surge of current.
-This initial
+Thus it's

-it's important to choose an inverter that has enough surge
+important to choose an inverter that has enough surge capacity

 microwave oven will typically require a 2000 watt inverter just